 When customers place their trust in you, reward that trust.
 Maintain the same quality of service that won them over in the first place.
 Ensure you continue to address their concerns whenever they patronize your business, especially when you can’t provide what they need at the moment, like when things go out of stock, or you run into technical issues.

 And give them tokens of appreciation every once in a while.
-As you reliably render good services, the cherry on top can come in the form of discount coupons, samples, cash-back offers, and other gratuities.
+As you reliably render good services, the cherry on top can come in the form of discount coupons, samples, cash-back offers, and other gratuities, check out eCardWidget’s customer appreciation gifts guide(opens in a new tab or window).
 Adding these bonuses on top of your regular offerings shows that loyalty is rewarded, and there is merit in patronizing your business specifically.

 You can also make a dedicated customer loyalty program that repeat buyers can sign up for.
 They can receive promotional items and custom merchandise, discount codes, alerts to your latest sales, invitations to exclusive events, or even personalized messages on special days like birthdays and holidays.